-My name is Molly van der Weij.
-I am a fully qualified integrative counsellor, which means that of a wide variety of therapeutic approaches I will apply what feels most natural and suited to working with you.
+My name is Molly and I am a fully qualified integrative counsellor, which means that of a wide variety of therapeutic modalities I will apply what feels most natural and suited to working with you.
+My approach is holistic and relational.
 Your well-being is my main concern in the working relationship we will build.

-I will accompany you alongside your work on yourself, with the aim to support you or your process of getting to know your feelings and thoughts, your needs and wishes.
-Counselling is a reflective process in order to find clarity, peace of mind or gain helpful insights for making positive changes or heal from deep-rooted issues.
+I will accompany you alongside your work on yourself, with the aim to support you or your process of getting to know and understand your feelings and thoughts, your needs and wishes.
+Counselling is a reflective, co-creative process in order to find clarity, peace of mind or gain helpful insights for making positive changes or heal from deep-rooted issues.

 I am member of the British Association for Counselling and Psychotherapy (BACP) and I abide by their Ethical Framework.